scottkildall/ofxDelaunay/README.md

 * Now uses ofMesh rather than custom data structure
 * uses std::vector for internal storage, which removes need for reallocating memory or constructor/destructors
 * Removed need for setMaxPoints().
 No max points enforced

+Modifications from forked version by Scott Kildall
+** To be implemented **
+-- store num triangles as member instance
+-- make ofxSTLPrimitives from ofxDelaunay
+-- hook into STL output